LucaMannella/LucaMannella/README.md

 ## 🔍 Research Activities

 - 🎓 The main theme of my Ph.D., obtained in October 2024, was "Supporting developers in the Cybersecurity of IoT Systems".
 Hence, my work is mainly related to IoT security.
 Specifically, I mainly worked on smart home security and smart home gateways.
+Those activities were summarized in my Ph.D. thesis titled: "[Securing IoT Gateways in Smart Home Environments](https://iris.polito.it/handle/11583/2993903)".
   - Recently, I proposed a [threat model for extensible smart home gateways](https://ieeexplore.ieee.org/document/9854235).
 I am continuing to study which kinds of issues could be faced by plug-in developers on different smart home platforms.
   - Moreover, I am investigating the Manufacturer Usage Description (MUD) standard and how it could be used to improve the security of smart homes.
 One of my recent works is based on [using it on smart home gateways](https://ieeexplore.ieee.org/document/10193747).
 - 🏎️ As a research assistant, I am working mainly on automotive security.